 - Dob joined the College of Valor, becoming more proficient in martial combat & being able to inspire his allies in combat.
 He also gains access to Level-2 spells.

-- Egbert takes the Oath of the Ancients, gaining access to more nature themed spells & ability.
+- Egbert takes the Oath of the Ancients, gaining access to more nature themed spells & abilities.

 - Merilwen joined the Circle of the Moon, allowing her to turn into more powerful animals & do so as a bonus action rather than an action.
 She also gained her first Level-2 spells.